10-000-cocks/The-Heiress/character-cards.md

 |Descr.|*Believes (trusts) in a (positive or negative) future pre-made*|
 |Detail|...|

-### The annoying support//The indispensable nuisance
+### The annoying support / The indispensable nuisance
 |Phase|`1`|
 |:----|:--|
 |Descr.|*Something that is really annoying but really necessary for upholding [something in] the performance.
 (Think of, like, spiders, or mold, or death, or sewage systems)*|